Why, hello, darling sweetie pie! 🙂

 I actually like that rhythm, it allows me enough flexibility and I still manage to get things done (more or less successful 🙂 ).

-And that’s ok to me.
+And that’s ok with me.

 I don’t want to force myself to work (well, any more than I have to, that is).